jgeb28/SpringLibraryApi/README.md

 # 📚 Spring Library API
-This project is a monolithic-style Library Management System built with **Spring Boot 3**.
+This project is a wholy contenerized monolithic-style Library Management System built with **Spring Boot 3**.
 It includes endpoints to manage books, authors, and genres.
 The application uses **Spring Data JPA**, **Jakarta Validation**, and **MySQL** for data persistence and validation.

-Database is generated as a docker container using docker compose.

 ---